lmiller1990/vuex-async/README.md

 Check out the code for what's going on.
 I'll add more documentation, tests and maybe make this into a plugin in the future.
 Just a simple example for now.

+See `store.js` and `mutation-types.js` for some comments explaining how stuff works.

 Read a little more about this here: https://medium.com/@lachlanmiller_52885/a-pattern-to-handle-ajax-requests-in-vuex-2d69bc2f8984